tiloye/securities-data-pipeline/README.md

    python -m main.deploy
    ```

-Your prefect UI should now have two new deployments for forex (fx-data-pipeline) and S&P stocks (sp-stocks-data-pipeline) data respectively.
+Your Prefect UI should now have two new deployments for forex (fx-data-pipeline) and S&P stocks (sp-stocks-data-pipeline) data respectively.